nathanshammah/open-quantum-hardware/README.md

-# open-quantum-hardware
+# Open Quantum Hardware Projects
 a list of quantum open hardware projects.

 This is thought as a collaborative repository where everyone can add projects that belong to open hardware in quantum science and technology.
 For open-source software projects in quantum computing, there is the excellent repository by the Quantum Open Source Foundation, with the awesome repository, which includes experimental quantum computing packages.